oneeve8/kobble-data/content/videonarrativehowto.md

 ### Intro Segment

-Kobble is an versatile productivity environment.
+Kobble is a versatile productivity environment.

 With Kobble, you can collect scattered information from various sources And create new content and bring it all together into one place.